 What can you expect from a multi-day/ inter-island charter?

-Multi-day charters are offered on Kaikiwi.
+Currently, multi-day charters are on hold.
+Here is what you can look forward to when we get “back to normal”: Multi-day charters are offered on Kaikiwi.
 Our larger vessels are day-sailers only.
 The Hawaiian Islands are beautifully unique.
 Sailing Hawaii is not comparable to the Caribbean or Mediterranean.
 Distances between islands are significant and channel crossings can be challenging at best.
 Secluded coves and anchorages are limited.
 Our sailing areas are the waters off Oahu, Molokai, Maui and Lanai.
 We sail day-light hours only and are anchored before sunset daily.
 For this reason, we do not sail to Kauai or Big Island.
 All multi-day sailing vacations are appropriate for adults only.
 For inter-island adventures (as opposed to a multi-day charter around Oahu), a minimum of one week is best.
 This is a sailing vacation; if substantial land time/ excursions are desired, you will need to consider more than one week for your private exclusive charter.
 One-way trips are available.
 Kaikiwi has a full galley, 2 heads, 3 showers, and two double guest rooms, the forward one being en-suite.
 Email or call me to receive more specific details and talk over options and ideas.

 When is whale season?